Does Homeowners Insurance Cover Earthquakes?

 You can apply for earthquake insurance as a renter by using Liberty Mutual’s website.

 Liberty Mutual’s earthquake insurance also goes the extra mile.
-It not only covers damages caused by earthquakes but also covers aftershocks that occur within 360 hours.
+It covers damages caused by earthquakes and aftershocks that occur within 360 hours.

-This coverage is unique and does not come standard in most earthquake insurance policies.
+This unique coverage is not standard in most earthquake insurance policies.

 Read a full Liberty Mutual home insurance review.